consentsam/project-ledger-docs/README.md

 ## Important Note for Freelancer Registration

+⚠️ **Known Issue**: There is currently a naming discrepancy in the API's freelancer registration process.
+The API validation expects `freelancerName` in the request, but the database uses a column named `name`.

-When registering a freelancer profile, make sure to use the `freelancerName` field (not `name`) as shown in the example below:
+For now, you must use the `freelancerName` field in your API requests:

 ```json
 {